rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-If we run the code again, we can see from the output that the `mineBitcoinWithConsciousness` computation is interrupted after the user's repositories are retrieved and the `race` function semantic is respected:
+If we rerun the code, we can see from the output that the `mineBitcoinWithConsciousness` computation is interrupted after the user's repositories are retrieved and the `race` function semantic is respected:

 ```
 09:02:10.116 [virtual-22] INFO GitHubApp -- Mining Bitcoin...